Navigation

 Undo available: keeps the action reversible; reduces CSAT risk.

-Microcopy: 'Removed from this device.
-Doesn't delete your listening history.' — Engineering and Support both flagged this as a top priority.
+Microcopy matters here: 'Removed from this device.
+Doesn’t delete your listening history.'

 03